brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 Once one epoch has completed, the model weights will be saved to `checkpoints/checkpoint.hdf5`.
 We'll use this checkpoint in the next chapter when we use our trained model to generate text.

-9,000,000 tweets is a lot of text, so depending on your computer's hardware it could take a few hours to complete one epoch.
-If you are are on a machine with limited resources you could limit your training data.
+Seven million training tweets is a lot of text, so depending on your computer's hardware it could take a few hours to complete one epoch.
+If you are on a machine with limited resources you could limit your training data.
 This will cut down on training time at the expense of model performance.
 You will, however, be able to train and iterate on new models more quickly, which is important in finding a good configuration of hyperparameters.
+Once you've found good hyperparameters using the smaller training set, you can train a model using your entire dataset.
 If you'd like, you can limit your training data by copying a subset of `train.txt` and `validate.txt` to new files.

 <pre class="code">
     <code class="bash" data-wrap="false">